AmplitudeGravity/kinematicHopfAlgebra/README.md

 All other BCJ numerators are obtained directly from the BCJ numerator by the crossing symmetry.
 For the $n$ point YM amplitude,  you only need to replace the velocity by the polarisation vector of the last line $\varepsilon_n$

 ## Yang-Mills-scalar theory
-In full theory of Yang-Mills-scalar +$\phi^3$, the kinematic algebra is taken as field algebra.
+In full theory of Yang-Mills-scalar+ $\phi^3$, the kinematic algebra is taken as field algebra.
 The building blocks are
   * vector field $K_i=T_{(i)}^{(i)}$
   * scalar field $K_j=T^{(j)}$
   * tensor field $T^{(\alpha)}_{(\tau_1),(\tau_2),\cdots, (\tau_r)}$: fields for multi-particle states lie on the interline, which is all multiplicity university mapping to the gauge invariant functions.
   * fusion product $\star$: The fusion rules from fewer particle field to more particle field.
 This fusion product is bilinear and associative.
   * convolution map $\langle \bullet \rangle$: This is a linear map from abstract algebra general to physcis kinematic expression.
-This is understood as the convolutional overlap between multi-particle states  with a single outgoing particle states, which is in genneral non-local and manifestly gauge invariant.
+This is understood as the inner product between multi-particle states  with a single outgoing particle states.
+For each algebraic generator, the mapping value is in genneral non-local and manifestly gauge invariant.

 The major output of this program is
 $$\widehat N(1,2,\ldots, n{-}1)= K_1 \star  K_2 \star  \ldots \star K_{n{-}1}$$